During a recent expedition, three intrepid adventurers were left stranded in the middle of the desert with only a crate full of apples.

 To work these numbers out, we start at the end and work backwards.

 At the end there were 16 apples each, therefore there were 48 apples.

-Charles removed 1÷3 leaving 48, so there must have been 72 apples before he did this.
+Charlie removed 1÷3 leaving 48, so there must have been 72 apples before they did this.

-Brian removed 1÷3 leaving 72, so there must have been 108 apples before he did this.
+Blake removed 1÷3 leaving 72, so there must have been 108 apples before they did this.

-Alan removed 1÷3 leaving 108, so there must have been 162 apples before he did this.
+Alex removed 1÷3 leaving 108, so there must have been 162 apples before they did this.

 My Favourite Illusions